F. Van Wyck Mason: Writing career and personal life

 By 1927 a chance meeting with one of his college professors, John Gallishaw, encouraged him to try writing.
 He attended Gallishaw's course in short fiction on the condition that he pay for the course out of future sales.
 He married socialite Dorothy L. MacReady in New York City during November of that year.
 By May 1928 he had his first story published.
 He enjoyed immediate success selling to the pulp magazines, and sold 18 stories before his first rejection.
 The magazines paid well at that time, and he was soon able to build a comfortable home outside of Baltimore, Maryland.
-During 1930, he published his first novel, The Seeds Of Murder, which introduced Captain Hugh North, an agent of U.S. Army Intelligence.
+In 1930, he published his first novel, The Seeds Of Murder, which introduced Captain Hugh North, an agent of U.S. Army Intelligence.
 North was the hero in a long series of "intrigue" novels.

 By 1931, he had settled into a career as an author of novels as well as short fiction, publishing his first historical novel in book form, Captain Nemesis, which was republished from an earlier pulp serial.
 The historical novel apparently did not sell well, because he resumed the mystery/intrigue genre, publishing a dozen or so volumes during the next seven years, including nine more about Hugh North.

 Mason was still writing historical stories for the pulps during this period and during 1938 resumed the genre for a major novel, Three Harbours, about the early phases of the American Revolution.
 By this time Mason was doing very well financially, with residences in Bermuda and Nantucket, as well as Maryland.
 When delivering the manuscript of Three Harbours from Nantucket, he was caught in the middle of the New England Hurricane of 1938.
 He made it to New York, and the book became very popular.
 It changed his emphasis to historical fiction for the rest of his career, though he continued to write Hugh North stories until 1968.